 Cockapoos are a mix of 2 energetic breeds (the spaniel and poodle) but they are still not as good a runner as some breeds of dog that were purposely bred for running or hunting.

 If you are a dedicated runner then you probably run whatever the weather.
 Our dogs, on the other hand, are constantly wearing a furry coat 24 hours a day.
 This means that if it’s too hot then you really shouldn’t be taking your dog for a run.
 They will get hotter a lot faster than you do and you don’t want them collapsing on you.

 There are also times when it will be too cold for running.
 You don’t want your dog slipping on the ice and injuring themselves.

 Nobody wants their hands full with them when they are running.
 That’s why you should maybe take a look at buying a running belt.
 You can put your water bottle inside these, your dog poo bags and a few treats or too.
 This should make your running easier and allow you to keep your hands free.

-Personally, I just run with a normal lead that’s a bit longer than a normal lead.
+I just run or jog with leads that’s a bit longer than normal leads.
 Its a got a bit of a spring in the lead which feels nice when I’m running.

-If I was to run more then I’d maybe take a look at a proper running lead that goes around the waist.
-This allows you to be totally hands-free when running and it’s maybe something I’ll try when I become a bit more confident running with Luna.
+If I was to run more then I’d maybe take a look at a proper running lead with a harness that fits around her waist.
+This allows you to be hands-free when you jog or run or are involved in any physical activity and it’s maybe something I’ll try when I become a bit more confident running with Luna.